Inotila/by_ino_ati/README.md

 Figure 9: edited the text.

 ![an image of the testing done on the app](static/images/like.png) Figure 10: liked post

 ![an image of the testing done on the app](static/images/delete.png) Figure 11: deleted the comment

 I tested that like, comment, edit and delete buttons all work by going to the page of a single post and liked the post, created a comment, edited it and then deleted it.
 I created a test comment (see Figure 8).
 I then edited the text (see Figure 9).I liked the post, indicated by the black heart (see Figure 10).
-I then deleted the comment i edited earlier(see Figure 11).All of these buttons redirected me to the right page and executed exactly what i expected them to do in terms of CRUD functionality.
+I then deleted the comment I edited earlier(see Figure 11).All of these buttons redirected me to the right page and executed exactly what I expected them to do in terms of CRUD functionality.

 ### Mailing list test
-![an image of the testing done on the app](static/images/maillist2.png) Figure 12: Mailist option just below the buttons(ink, paintings and pencil)
+![an image of the testing done on the app](static/images/maillist2.png) Figure 12: Mail list option just below the buttons (ink, paintings and pencil)

-![an image of the testing done on the app](static/images/maillist.png) Figure 13: Mailist option just below the buttons(ink, paintings and pencil) with a success message below the nav bar
+![an image of the testing done on the app](static/images/maillist.png) Figure 13: Mail list option just below the buttons (ink, paintings and pencil) with a success message below the nav bar

-For the mailing list I created a fake user name, Max,max was able to join the mail list by clicking the join option and then the submit button(see Figure 12).
-After joining, Max was notified about this success(see Figure 13).
+For the mailing list I created a fake user namee Max.
+Max was able to join the mail list by clicking the join option and then the submit button (see Figure 12).
+After joining, Max was notified about this success (see Figure 13).
 From this test I could conclude that all the button in this form work as expected.

-### Accessibility and perfomance test
+### Accessibility and performance test
 ![an image of the validators that the app was run through](static/images/lighthouse.png) Figure 14: Lighthouse report